RichLlew182/readme-generator/output/README.md

 ## License

-Distributed under the BSD 3-Clause License License.
-Click [here](https://opensource.org/licenses/BSD-3-Clause) for more information.
+Distributed under the Apache 2.0 License.
+Click [here](https://opensource.org/licenses/Apache-2.0) for more information.

 ## Contributing

-## Testing
+## Tests

 ## Questions

-If you have any questions about the project you can reach me at my GitHub Profile: [github.com/RichLlew182](https://www.github.com/RichLlew182) or by email at rich@rich.com
+If you have any questions about the project you can reach me at my GitHub Profile: [github.com/](https://github.com/) or by email at